PM Modi lands in US, meets US intelligence chief Tulsi Gabbard

-Indian Prime Minister Narendra Modi landed in the United States on Wednesday as he began his two-day visit, during which he will meet with US President Donald Trump.
+PM Modi Meets Tulsi Gabbard: Indian Prime Minister Narendra Modi landed in the United States on Wednesday as he began his visit, during which he will meet with US President Donald Trump.
 After landing, PM Modi posted on X that he is looking forward to meeting Trump and building upon the India-USA Comprehensive Global Strategic Partnership.

 Also read: PM Modi’s US visit: Indian premier to meet ‘dear friend’ Trump amid tariff threats, mass deportations